mknw/ms-ci/README.md

 We wish to have a data ingestion endpoint to process data through HTTP API requests (contextual + bidstream).

 This allows us to receive incoming raw data and (optionally) performing pre-processing before storing them to the PostgreSQL DB.
-The stored data will be later used by DolphinScheduler implementing the necessary Business Logic.
+The stored data will be later used by Apache Airflow implementing the necessary Business Logic.

 ## TODO